12 Common leadership challenges and how to tackle them effectively

 How can you overcome this challenge?

-Listen to both parties individually and together.
-Ask clarifying questions to understand the core issue.
-Reframe the conversation around shared goals, not personal attacks.
+• Start with mediation basics: Speak to both parties individually and together.
+Ask clarifying questions and reframe the discussion around shared goals rather than personal positions.

 When conflict-handling is normalized and non-punitive, it becomes easier to resolve issues constructively.